codecaine-zz/markdown_tutorials/tutorials/programming/python/gui/pywebview.md

 2. **Security**: Be careful when exposing Python functions to JavaScript - only expose what's necessary
 3. **Performance**: Avoid frequent DOM manipulations from Python as they can be slow
 4. **File Paths**: Use relative paths or proper path resolution for local files
+5. **Threading**: Remember that webview.start() blocks execution, so run backend logic in separate threads

 ## Common Use Cases